Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 #### Account Object
 The output presented in the result object merely represents a subset of the available data.
 When additional data is required, it can be obtained from the raw dataset.

+#### Scope Settings (Advanced Scope)
+- Nedap has introduced a new endpoint specifically to manage the Advanced Scope within the Nedap system, following recent authorization changes.
+(This was formerly known as the DefaultScope.)
+This scope is **only** used by other applications within the Nedap application landscape, such as Cockpit.
+- These scope settings cannot be applied within the DefaultScope along with role assignments.
+- The API does **NOT** overwrite the current values of the Advanced Scope in Nedap.
+Therefore, when HelloID revokes the scope, it reverts to its original values.

 #### DefaultScope
 The DefaultScope consists of five entitlements, with the 'DefaultScope' entitlement existing solely for backward compatibility.
 This entitlement is simply a combination of four others: MyLocations, MyTeams, AllClients, and AllEmployees *(where, in the case of the DefaultScope entitlement, AllClients and AllEmployees are looked up from the CSV file)*.
 Granting these individual entitlements results in the same access as the DefaultScope entitlement, and they can be used together for backward compatibility.

 ##### Roles Permissions (myTeams, MyLocations)
 In addition to **DefaultScope**, the same applies to the default scope in role assignments.
 The default scope assignment is also present for backward compatibility.
-Therefore, the recommended practice is to use the specific entitlements **DefaultScopeTeams** and **DefaultScopeLocations**.
+Therefore, the recommended practice is to use the more defined entitlements *DefaultScopeTeams, DefaultScopeLocations, AllClients* and *AllEmployees*. **Only use DefaultScope in a update scenario.**

-#### Deprecated Code in the connector
-During the changes in the connector in march, some deprecated code was left in place to minimize code changes, making it easier to upgrade the connector in existing implementations.
-However, this has an impact on the connector:
-  - The `AllClients` and `MySelf` logic remains in the Defaultscope logic despite it not being used anymore.
-  - Not all the logging has been updated to reflect the new names of the permissions.
-For example, when granting DefaultScopeTeams, the logging might still return Defaultscope.
-  - The Defaultscope entitlement and the default scope role assignment are only retained to avoid changes in the business rules when updating an existing implementation.

 #### Backwards Compatible
 Nedap has introduced a new authorization policy that requires scopes on roles to be assigned more specifically.
 This primarily means that AllClients and AllEmployees can no longer be assigned as scopes through the DefaultScope.
 These must now be assigned directly to the role.